 EAST ENDERS

-German bombers set ablaze London's industrial East End to destroy docks, warehouses and factories - and demoralize working class families.
+German bombers routinely hit London's industrial East End during the Blitz of 1940-1941 - destroying docks, warehouses and factories and demoralizing the working class class.

-In the book "A Cockney Kid In Green Wellies," author Jim Ruston described the aftermath of an air raid:
+In the book "A Cockney Kid In Green Wellies," author Jim Ruston recalled the scene:

 "Fire hoses wriggled along the ground like snakes, as they were pulled from building to building.
 Fractured water mains spurted fountains of water high in the air.
 Emergency supplies had to be pumped from the Regent's canal.